proxyserver2023/container-management-system/README.md

 ## Authors

 - **Alamin Mahamud** - Initial work - [alamin.rocks](https://alamin-rocks.herokuapp.com)

 See also the list of [contributors](./CONTRIBUTORS.md) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE.md) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE.md) file for details.

 ## Credits

-1. README Banner Image Credit - [Maritime Connector - Andrew Mackinnon](http://maritime-connector.com/ship/wana-bhum-9308663/)
+1. `README` Banner Image Credit - [Maritime Connector - Andrew Mackinnon](http://maritime-connector.com/ship/wana-bhum-9308663/)